The peak algebra in noncommuting variables: Abstract

 \section{Abstract}

 The well-known descent-to-peak map $\Theta_{\QSym}$ for the Hopf algebra of quasisymmetric functions, $\QSym$, and the peak algebra $\Pi$ were originally defined by Stembridge in 1997.
-We define the labelled descent-to-peak map $\Theta_{{\NCQSym}}$ and extend the notion of the peak algebra to noncommuting variables.
-Moreover, we define Schur $Q$-functions in noncommuting variables having properties analogous to the classical Schur $Q$-functions.
+We introduce their noncommutative analogues, the labelled descent-to-peak map $\Theta_{{\NCQSym}}$ for the Hopf algebra of quasisymmetric functions in noncommuting variables, $\NCQSym$, and the peak algebra in noncommuting variables $\NCPeak$.
+Then, we define the Hopf algebra of Schur $Q$-functions in noncommuting variables.
+We show that our generalizations possess many properties analogous to their classical counterparts.
+Furthermore, we show that the coefficients in the expansion of certain elements of $\NCPeak$ in the monomial basis of $\NCQSym$ satisfy the generalized Dehn-Sommerville equation of Bayer and Billera.
+In the end, we give representation-theoretic interpretations of the descent-to-peak map for the Hopf algebras of symmetric functions and noncommutative symmetric functions.